netdata/netdata/collectors/systemd-journal.plugin/README.md

 > For `remote` sources, the names presented may not reflect the actual user and group names on the origin server.
 > The numeric value will still be visible though, as-is on the origin server.

-The annotations are not searchable with full text search.
+The annotations are not searchable with full-text search.
 They are only added for the presentation of the fields.

 ### Journal fields as columns in the table